 WARNING!
 Risk of Fire and/or Explosion!
 Damaged parts could impair safe operation.
 DO NOT install damaged, incomplete or substitute components.
-Keep fire-place dry.
+Keep fireplace dry.

-- Remove fireplace and components from packaging and inspect for damage. - Vent system components and doors are shipped in separate packages. - Report to your dealer any parts damaged in shipment. - Read all the instructions before starting the installation.
+- Inspect fireplace for damage. - Vent system components and doors are shipped in separate packages. - Report to your dealer any parts damaged in shipment. - Read all the instructions before starting the installation.
 Follow these instructions carefully during the installation to ensure maximum safety and benefit.